 Now, on the cons of cultured marble: this material is nowhere as hard or durable as the real thing, at least in regards to chips and scratches.
 It is non porous, which means it works great on a bathroom where stains and mildew are the real threats.
 However, as the main working surface of a busy kitchen it may be too delicate.
 This is why people often use them in bathrooms or shower walls.

-- Streak-Free Protection: This polish and cleaner removes spots and blemishes on your counter and acts as a protective layer to mitigate dirt, stains,...
+- Streak-Free Protection: This counter surface cleaner removes spots and blemishes without any buildup or residue and leaves a protective layer to...

 Now, if you don’t expect your kitchen to be under a lot of wear and tear, and you love the look of marble, this kind of worktops can do the job perfectly well at a fraction of the cost.
 And for the bathroom, where chemicals and humidity would reduce the expected lifespan of natural stone, cultured marble is often the best and most elegant option.